wecarsoniv/augmented-pca/docs/source/contents/installation.rst

 Dependencies
 ------------------------------------------------------------------------------------------------------------------------

-The AugmentedPCA library is written in Python, and requires Python >= 3.6 to run.
+The AugmentedPCA package is written in Python, and requires Python >= 3.6 to run.
 AugmentedPCA relies on the following libraries and version numbers:

 * `Python <https://www.python.org/>`_ >= 3.6